Plotun333/generatequotes/README.md

 ## Acknowledgments

-Please don't take the website to seriusly this website was made for fun and to learn something new!!
+Please don't take the website to seriously this website was made for fun and to learn something new!!

 ## What did I learn?
 * ### how to work with pythonanywhere